environmental-bioinformatics-master/Lab-Python/README.md

 ## Goals:
 - Introduction to python and programming in general terms
+- Introduction to the python interpreter
+- Introduction to conda
+- Setting up jupter notebook on the HPC
-- Survey of terms and data types
+- Survey of terms and data types in python
 - Operators in python
 - Lists, dictionaries, sets
-- libraries and modules
+- Libraries and modules

 ## What is programming?
 Programming is the processes of writing a set of instructions (**program**) to tell a computer to carry out a process.
 The writing of the program can occur in one of any number of different languages-- however many of the key concepts are consistent.